balena-os/leviathan/documentation/quickstart.md

 # Quick start

 This is a quick start guide for using the leviathan remote testing framework with a testbot.
-As a prerequisite for this guide, you will have to prepare your testbot, using the following [guide](https://github.com/balena-io/testbot-hardware/blob/master/documentation/getting-started.md).
+As a prerequisite, build your testbot using the following [guide](https://github.com/balena-io/testbot-hardware/blob/master/documentation/getting-started.md).

 ## Prerequisites